America’s Pork Industry Problems Explained | Dr. Oz | S9 | Ep 91 | Full Episode

 Because of the letters and voicemails that they got.

-So your voice matters, it really does.
+So your voice matters.

-If you want more antibiotic free pork, then just speak up.
+If you want more antibiotic-free pork, then just speak up.

 There are people who are making them, and there's some folks who don't hear you yet.